-Earlier, the poet mentions "the shades of princes of the church, of noble women," "the shades of those long dead" which seen to hover above the "pond of spring."
+Earlier, the poet mentions "the shades of princes of the church, of noble women," "the shades of those long dead" which seem to hover above the "pond of spring."
 But the poet, who is here again singing "the blue lament of evening," does not think of the clergy when he says "the oaks turn spiritually green."
 He is thinking of that earliness of the long since dead which promises the "springtime of the soul."
 The poem "Song of the Spirit" (16), composed earlier, strikes the same theme, though in an even more veiled and searching manner.
-The spirit referred to in this strangely ambiguous "Song of the Spirit" finds cleare expression in the last stanza:
+The spirit referred to in this strangely ambiguous "Song of the Spirit" finds clearer expression in the last stanza:

-Beggar there by ancient stone Seems expired in a prayer, Shepherd gently leaves the hill, In the grove an angel sings, Sings a song.
-Sings the children to their sleep.
+Beggar there by ancient stone Seems expired in a prayer, Shepherd gently leaves the hill, In the grove an angel sings, Sings a song, Sings the children to their sleep.

-But, even though the word "spiritual" has no ecclesiastical overtones for the poet himself, he surely could have resorted to the phrase" of the spirit" to reler to what he has in mind, and speak of twilight of the spirit and night of the spirit.
+But, even though the word "spiritual" has no ecclesiastical overtones for the poet himself, he surely could have resorted to the phrase "of the spirit" to refer to what he has in mind, and speak of twilight of the spirit and night of the spirit.
 Why does he not do so?
 Because "of the spirit" means the opposite of material.
-This opposition posits a differentiation of two separate realms and, in Platonic-Western terms, states the gull between the suprasensuous notion and the sensuous aitheton.
+This opposition posits a differentiation of two separate realms and, in Platonic-Western terms, states the gulf between the suprasensuous noeton and the sensuous aistheton.

 "Of the spirit" so understood-it meanwhile has come to mean rational, intellectual, ideological-together with its opposites belongs to the world view of the decaying kind of man.
 But the "dark journey" of the "blue soul" parts company with this kind.
 The twilight leading toward the night in which the strangeness goes under deserves as little to be called "of the spirit, intellectual" as does the stranger's path.
-Apartness is spiritual, determined by the spirit, and ghostly, but it is not of the spirit" in the sense of the language of metaphysica.
+Apartness is spiritual, determined by the spirit, and ghostly, but it is not "of the spirit" in the sense of the language of metaphysics.

 What, then, is the spirit?
-In his last poem.
-"Grodet".
-(193), Trakl speaks of the "hot flame of the spirit."
+In his last poem, "Grodek" (193), Trakl speaks of the "hot flame of the spirit."
 The spirit is flaming, and only in this sense perhaps is it something flickering in the air.
-Trakl sees spirit not primarily as pneuma, something ethereal, but as a flame that inflame, startles, horrifies, and shatters us.
+Trakl sees spirit not primarily as pneuma, something ethereal, but as a flame that inflames, startles, horrifies, and shatters us.
 Flame is glowing lumination.
-What flame is the ckstasis which lightens and calls forth radiance, but which may also go on consuming and reduce all to white ashes.
+What flame is the ek-stasis which lightens and calls forth radiance, but which may also go on consuming and reduce all to white ashes.

-"Finme is the palesi pallor's brother" runs a line in the poem "Transformation of Evil" (193).
-Trakl sees spirit in terms of that being which is indicated in the original meaning of the word "ghost"-a being terrified, beside himself, ekstatic.
-Spirit or ghost understood in this way has its being in the
+"Flame is the palest pallor's brother" runs a line in the poem "Transformation of Evil" (123).
+Trakl sees spirit in terms of that being which is indicated in the original meaning of the word "ghost"-a being terrified, beside himself, ek-static.

 Spirit or ghost understood in this way has its being in the possibility of both gentleness and destructiveness.
 Gentleness in no way dampens the ecstasy of the inflammatory, but holds it gathered in the peace of friendship.
 Destructiveness comes from unbridled license, which consumes itself in its own revolt and thus is active evil.
 Evil is always the evil of a ghostly spirit.
 Evil and its malice is not of a sensuous, material nature.
 Nor is it purely "of the spirit."
-Evil is ghostly in that it is the revolt of a terror blazing away in blind delusion, which casts all things into unboly fragmentation and threatens to sum the calm, collected blossoming of gentleness to ashes.
+Evil is ghostly in that it is the revolt of a terror blazing away in blind delusion, which casts all things into unholy fragmentation and threatens to turn the calm, collected blossoming of gentleness to ashes.